Medowhill/pl_articles/en/3/index.md

 ```
 </details>

-The `odd` function takes a list as an argument and returns a list, whose every element is an odd integer.
+The `odd` function takes a list as an argument and returns a list whose every element is an odd integer.

 ```scala
 def odd(l: List): List = l match {